restukartiko03/Survival-Adventure-Game/README.md

 # Survival-Adventure-Game
 My Final Project of Logic of Informatic course.
-A survival based game.
+A survival game.